 - Employers must be registered businesses in Djibouti.

-- Your job position should meet the country’s labor market needs.
+- Your job position should meet the country’s labour market needs.

 - Some industries (such as logistics, maritime, and telecommunications) may have higher chances of approval.